DeborahBambil/PmiRSelect/README.md

 Author: Deborah Bambil

-This tool was built from a non-redundant dataset (threshold 80% similarity) of miRNAs collected in the miRBase of pre-miRNAs (hairpin), to search for miRNAs by homology in organism genomes and transcripts as DNA, cDNA, mRNA etc in fasta format, the tool's output provides both the identified miRNAs (output fasta and tabular), as the identified non-redundant miRNAs.
+This tool was built from a non-redundant dataset (threshold 80% similarity) of miRNAs collected in the miRBase of pre-miRNAs (hairpin V.22.1), to search for miRNAs by homology in organism genomes and transcripts as DNA, cDNA, mRNA in Fasta format.

-Here, the 80% threshold database in fasta is also available.
-Corresponding to version 22.1 from miRBase.

-> DatasetThreshold80Percent.fa

-> Tool and Dataset updates will be made as by database file harpin miRBase updates

-Start search miRNAs:

-#Unzip the directory with the tool: SelectPlantMiRNAs.rar
+# Unzip the directory with the tool: PmiRSelect.rar

 # Install Dependences Ubuntu